fenago/machine-learning-with-scikit-learn/Chapter02/Lab_2.md

 There are many ways of assessing and evaluating the performance of the classifier, and the accuracy score should not be the only way you evaluate the performance of your classifier.
-Further methods of evaluation will be discussed at a later stage in the chapter.
+Further methods of evaluation will be discussed at a later stage in the lab.

 Fine-tuning the parameters of the k-NN algorithm